tfh8fe/iesopt/docs/pages/user_guides/qna/cop_interpolation.md

 \end{align}
 $$

-Where (2) is only applied to the delta above 20kW!
+Where the seconds one is only applied to the delta above 20kW!

 $$
 \begin{align}